 Testing should be completed on the affected individual.
 Additional affected relatives or unaffected parents, when available, can be analyzed concurrently to facilitate and improve variant interpretation:

 • Trios (proband and both biological parents) are the preferred GWS analysis strategy for all undiagnosed patients, with a few exceptions.
-Parental samples when possible, should be submitted alongside the proband sample to allow concurrent analysis.

 • If parents are not available for concurrent analysis, other sequencing strategies can be considered and samples from alternate family members may be submitted for concurrent analysis.
+Please contact the lab to discuss possible test strategies.

 • If autosomal recessive inheritance is suspected, including in the context of consanguineous families, samples from additional affected individuals (e.g., sibling) may be submitted for concurrent analysis in addition to the parents.